-A sunny Orange Margarita for celebrating the glorious citrus season.
-This margarita recipe is easy to make, with just a few ingredients!
+Celebrate the glorious citrus season with this sunny Orange Margarita.
+This tangy cocktail is super easy to make with just a few ingredients!

 If I had to pick a single cocktail as my all-around favorite, it would have to be the margarita.
 I like the sweet/tart mixture that contrasts with the course rim of salt on the glass.
 And there’s just something about tequila.
 I’m not one to drink this spirit straight, but I find it irresistible in a mixed drink.

 Most often, I’m drawn to a simple, traditional margarita.
 On the rocks, please.

 But if I see a cocktail menu with a smoky margarita or a spicy margarita, I am so getting that!!
 My Jalapeno Mezcal Margarita hits all those notes.
 You’ll never see Blake order a margarita, but this is one he likes quite alot.
 I’d say it’s a much more manly type of margarita, if you know what I mean.